szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 - packaging
 - and templating

-In this guide you will get practical knowledge on how-to use Helm focusing on those usecases, packaging and templating, that by the way also underpin Gimlet.
+In this guide, you will get practical knowledge on how to use Helm, focusing on those use-cases, packaging and templating, that, by the way, also underpin Gimlet.

 This guide emphasizes simplicity and ease of use.
 Being an exhausting guide of Helm features is a non-goal.
 Instead, the goal is to get you from *"Helm, wtf?"* to *"Helm, this ain't so bad"* under five minutes.

 Let's get to it, shall we?

 ## Prerequisites
 - You have access to a Kubernetes cluster.
-Use [k3d](https://github.com/rancher/k3d#get) if you don't have one.
+Use [k3d](https://github.com/rancher/k3d#get), if you don't have one.
 - You have `kubectl` installed.
-Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if you don't have it.
+Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/), if you don't have it.
 - You have Helm installed.
 Install it with
 `curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash` <br /> or look for installation alternatives at [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/)